hawkticehurst/stellar/docs/reactivity.md

   import { Stellar } from 'stellar-element';
   class ToggleCheckbox extends Stellar {
     toggleChecked = () => {
-      this.isChecked = !this.isChecked; // Toggle between checked states
+      // If not disabled, toggle between checked states this.isDisabled ? null : (this.isChecked = !this.isChecked);
     };
     toggleDisabled = () => {
-      this.isDisabled = !this.isDisabled; // Toggle between disabled states
+      // Toggle between disabled states
+      this.isDisabled = !this.isDisabled;
     };
   }
   customElements.define('toggle-checkbox', ToggleCheckbox);